 – obsessive-compulsive disorder

 Clearly, such difficulties can cause the individual severe distress, so it is important to investigate ALL the possible treatment options.

-There are other defense mechanisms which would take up too much space to go into here, but they all involve CUTTING OURSELVES OFF FROM OUR TRUE FEELINGS or trying to banish them in other ways, due to real, or perceived, societal and cultural demands.
+There are other defence mechanisms which would take up too much space to go into here, but they all involve CUTTING OURSELVES OFF FROM OUR TRUE FEELINGS or trying to banish them in other ways, due to real, or perceived societal and cultural demands.